thoroc/docker-volume-test/README.md

 # docker-volume-test

 Using `docker` and `docker-compose` (you need to install that locally on your machine), we are exploring the volume mount.
-Please ensure that you have `tree` installed on your machine as well.

 ## running